Student Conduct

 Examples include, but are not limited to, arson, auto theft, assault, aggravated assault, burglary, kidnapping/abduction, manslaughter, murder, resisting arrest through the use or threat of physical force, robbery, vandalism, and sexual offenses.

-In cases of crimes of violence, the executive director for student and residential life may increase, but not decrease, timelines stated in the Code and may determine by whom the case is heard.
+In cases of crimes of violence, the director for campus life may increase, but not decrease, timelines stated in the Code and may determine by whom the case is heard.

-Individuals who are victims of crimes of violence have a right to be notified of the outcome of complaint resolution procedures, upon written request to the executive director for student and residential life.
+Individuals who are victims of crimes of violence have a right to be notified of the outcome of complaint resolution procedures, upon written request to the director for campus life.
 If the victim is deceased because of such crime or offense, the next of kin of such victim shall be treated as the alleged victim.

 Notification shall be limited to the responsible student(s), part(s) of the Code violated, and assigned sanction(s).
 Individuals in receipt of this information may assume personal civil liability for releasing this information to others.